 People are the most important part.
 We believe no person should suffer at the expense of a cheaper top.
-The fashion industry is one of the largest industries in the world estimating a worth of $1.55 trillion; yet, only 2% of fashion workers around the world are paid a living wage.
-Not only that, but many work and live in dangerous and harmful environments and are deprived of benefits or holistic care as part of their employment.
+The fashion industry is one of the largest industries in the world estimating a worth of $1.55 trillion; only 2% of fashion workers around the world are paid a living wage.
 At Dyeraid we source all of our products from MTINDO Studio, a production studio and tailor academy in Gulu, Uganda.
 Additionally, all profits from the design studio support education opportunities for women in the community through their NGO, Mtindo Academy.
 By working with MTINDO, we are supporting employment and education for women in Uganda.
 You can learn more about our new sourcing partner here.
-By working with us, you are supporting employment and education for women in Uganda.
+By purchasing from us, you are supporting employment and education for women in Uganda.

-- Ensure all workers are paid a living wage as salary for production of dyeraid bandanas.
+- Ensure all workers are paid a living wage as salary for production of dyeraid products.

-- Ensure a living wage for all dyes harvested and made.
+- Ensure a living wage and safe environment for all dyes harvested & made.

-- Trace production back to farmers and makers from the fiber/ fabric level
+- Trace production back to farmers and makers from the fiber/ fabric

 Owner & Founder